sap-tutorials/Tutorials/tutorials/data-lake-file-containers-sof/data-lake-file-containers-sof.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 5: ](Optimize SQL on Files Performance Using Folder Hierarchies)] Another way to declare a data source with SQL on Files is using folder hierarchies.
-Folder hierarchies allow us to skip (or prune) files that do not need to be parsed in a query.
+Folder hierarchies allow you to skip (or prune) files that do not need to be parsed in a query.
 Take a look at the following example.

 ![Folder hierarchy definition.](sof-image-1.png)

-In this hierarchy, we define the N_REGIONKEY column with values 0, 1, 2, 3, and 4.
-In other words, all subdirectories within "N_REGIONKEY=0" have 0 as the region key value.
+In this hierarchy, you define the `N_REGIONKEY` column with values 0, 1, 2, 3, and 4.
+In other words, all subdirectories within `N_REGIONKEY=0` have 0 as the region key value.
 Formatting our files this way allows the query `SELECT * FROM <TABLE_NAME> WHERE N_REGIONKEY=0` to skip parsing any data files under all the other directories for better performance.

 Let's create the simple folder hierarchy seen in the above image and create some data files.
 Create a root folder named "Nation", 5 subdirectories within the "Nation" folder, and create some data files.

-In subdirectory 1, "N_REGIONKEY=0" create a text file `nation.tbl` and paste the following contents.
+In subdirectory 1, `N_REGIONKEY=0` create a text file `nation.tbl` and paste the following contents.

 ```
 0|ALGERIA|0|final accounts wake quickly. special reques|